 Part One traces the evolution of the woodwind multi-instrumentalist from its origins in 14th Century Europe to the 19th Century invention of the saxophone and ultimately to the role that the saxophone and its practitioners played in establishing woodwind doubling in 20th Century America.
 An examination of the 21st Century music industry and the doubler’s prospects for employment is presented.

 Part Two deals with several aspects of performance and study.
 Efficient, ergonomic approaches for the saxophone, clarinet and flute family of instruments is offered along with specific exercises to improve one’s breathing efficiency, embouchure development, articulation, vibrato, and tone production.
 Recommendations for how to study, practice and play “in tune” are provided.
 This section concludes with an in-depth discussion of reeds—the process for selection, preparation, adjustment and preservation.
 Musical excerpts are provided as a means for gauging one’s success during the adjustment process.

-Part Three involves musical excerpts from commercial, jazz, classical and rock idioms with specific advice on how to achieve success in executing these styles.
-Transcribed solos by some of the greatest woodwind performers that demonstrate the levels of musical sophistication required of doublers concludes this section.
+Part Three involves musical excerpts from commercial, jazz, classical, rock and pop idioms with specific advice on how to achieve success in executing these styles.
+This section concludes with transcribed solos by some of the greatest woodwind performers which demonstrate the levels of musical sophistication required of doublers.

 Part Four outlines essential study materials, necessary gig equipment, woodwind artists to study in diverse musical styles, recommended recordings, and tips for succeeding as a woodwind multi-instrumentalist.
-A thirty-five year retrospective of Broadway musical orchestrations with emphasis on the use of woodwinds is given in order to help the reader understand the prospects and requirements for work in the musical theater.
+A forty-year retrospective of Broadway musical orchestrations with emphasis on the use of woodwinds is given in order to help the reader understand the prospects and requirements for work in the musical theater.